Religious Diversity (Pluralism)

 The approach to conflicting religious perspectives Quinn outlines has in fact become increasingly popular in exclusivistic circles.
 Consider, for example, the ongoing debate among Christians over how God brought the rest of reality into existence.
 Some still claim the Bible clearly teaches that God created the “heavens and the earth” in six twenty-four hour periods about ten thousand years ago.
 Others still maintain that the fact that “a day is to the Lord as a thousand years” means that while God is directly responsible for what the Bible says was created each “day,” it is most reasonable to believe that the time frame for each instance of creative activity could well have been millions, or even billions, of years.
 And then there are those who still hold that God's direct creative activity consisted primarily of orchestrating the “Big Bang.”
 However, more recently, many Christians have taken a more Kantian approach.
 Based on their assumption that we may well not have access, even through Scripture, to exactly how God was involved in the creative process, they have modified what is to be considered essential to Christianity on this issue.
 Rather than affirming any of the specific explanations of how God created all else, they affirm a more general contention compatible with each of these specific explanations: that God is in some manner directly responsible for the existence of all else.
 They have, in Quinn's terms, thinned their core theologies in a way that reconciles the divergent perspectives.

 Finally, we find at the far end of the spectrum those who deny that acknowledged peer conflict does in fact require the exclusivist to abandon her exclusivism or even reduce confidence in her exclusivistic perspectives.
 The key to this position is a distinction between personal (private) evidence and public evidence (evidence available to all persons involved in the dispute).
 It is granted that an individual will often find herself in epistemic disputes with persons who are epistemic peers in the sense that they are (1) equally intelligent, thoughtful, and free from obvious bias and (2) equally familiar with all the relevant public evidence.
 But the final judgments made by each participant in such disputes are not made solely on this public evidence, it is held.
 Such judgments are based also on personal beliefs to which only each participant has access.
 Jennifer Lackey notes, for instance, that each person in an epistemic dispute has greater access to the reliability of her own belief-forming faculties than do her epistemic competitors (Lackey, 2010).
-Ernest Sosa talks of “the gulf between the private and public domain” (Sosa 2008, Other Internet Resources).
+Ernest Sosa talks of a gulf between the private and public domain (Sosa 2010).
 Peter van Inwagen speaks of “incommunicable insight that the others, for all their merits, lack” (van Inwagen, 1996).
 And the weight of this private evidence, it is argued, can make it reasonable for an individual to retain her beliefs (including exclusivistic religious beliefs) with the same level of confidence, even in the face of acknowledged peer disagreement in the public sense.

 Some critics, of course, will maintain that this is primarily a verbal victory.
 The question, remember, is whether an exclusivist who acknowledges that epistemic peers hold incompatible perspectives can continue to justifiably maintain with full confidence that her perspective is superior.
 And it will seem to some that to claim that participants in epistemic disputes have access to relevant personal evidence not available to their epistemic competitors is in fact simply to acknowledge that the dispute is really not among true epistemic peers in the sense originally intended — that is, in the sense that all parties are assessing the same body of evidence.